Covariate-informed latent interaction models: Addressing geographic & taxonomic bias in predicting bird-plant interactions: Introduction

 \section{Introduction}

-Animal-plant interactions have played a very important role in the generation of Earth’s biodiversity \citep{Ehrlich1964butterflies}.
-Dozens or even hundreds of species form complex networks of interdependences whose structure has important implications for the stability of ecosystems \citep{Sole2001complexity}.
-However, climate change and the reduction in species' natural habitats necessitates that we urgently understand species' interactivity in order to better predict how biological communities will respond to environmental changes, and how these changes will affect species' interactions, equilibrium and co-existence.
+Animal-plant interactions have played an important role in the generation of Earth's biodiversity \citep{Ehrlich1964butterflies}.
+Hundreds of species form complex networks of interdependences whose structure has important implications for the stability of ecosystems \citep{Sole2001complexity}, their robustness to species extinctions \citep{Aizen2012specialization, Dunne2002food}, and their resilience in the face of environmental change \citep{Tylianakis2008global}.
+Climate change and the reduction in species' natural habitats necessitate that we urgently understand species' interdependence in order to better predict how environmental changes will affect species' equilibrium and co-existence.